 From time to time, when economic conditions warrant and given market conditions, we distribute other brand name prescription and non-prescription diagnostics products, as well as several lines of ostomy, wound care and post-surgery medical products, although these healthcare channels have also undergone two major market changes and disruptions since July 2013 and we have determined that we will maintain our contacts but will refrain from competing.
 Our main product was the Genstrip 50 and currently the GenUltimate! both of improved performance and design improvements and a rebranding and redevelopment of the original Shasta Technologies Genstrip.
 Both of these glucose test strips are of our manufacture.
 We maintain FDA registered contract manufacturers in Pennsylvania and South Korea.
+We are transitioning to an exclusive arrangement with our partner in South Korea and intend to make a

+\$2.5 million equity investment in our Korean partner.
 The original GenStrip was cleared for market by the FDA on November 30, 2012.
 By virtue of our written agreements with Shasta in 2011, we were granted an irrevocable license to prosecute their 510k application with the U.S. FDA, and we succeeded.
 We introduced the original Genstrip in March 2013.
 We then acquired Genstrip from Shasta Technologies LLC on March 20, 2014 and in late June 2014 we made the first branding changes.
-We began work on the GenUltimate! product in July 2015 and introduced this improved test strip (vs. our GenStrip) in April 2016.
+We began work on the GenUltimate! product in July 2015 and introduced this improved test strip based totally on our June 2014 product design (vs. our GenStrip) in April 2016.
 The original Shasta Genstrip and our Genstrip 50 have been discontinued.